pcanz/pPEG/Readme.md

 A pPEG parser can be implemented in less than a thousand lines of code without any external dependencies.

+For implementations see the [INDEX].

+For an interactive demo try the [dingus].

 ##  Examples